Shopify/shopify-api-ruby/README.md

 [gem_url]: https://rubygems.org/gems/shopify_api

-The Shopify API gem allows Ruby developers to programmatically access the admin section of Shopify stores.
+The Shopify API gem allows Ruby developers to access the admin section of Shopify stores programmatically.

-The API is implemented as JSON over HTTP using all four verbs (GET/POST/PUT/DELETE).
-Each resource, like Order, Product, or Collection, has its own URL and is manipulated in isolation.
+The REST API is implemented as JSON over HTTP using all four verbs (GET/POST/PUT/DELETE).
+Each resource, like Order, Product, or Collection, has a distinct URL and is manipulated in isolation.
 In other words, we’ve tried to make the API follow the REST principles as much as possible.

 ## Table of contents
   * [Usage](#usage)